Costa Rica promises shark activist a fair trial

 The Costa Rican president, calling Watson's campaign "a legitimate cause", told reporters inside Bellevue that if he did return to Costa Rica, she would make sure he was fairly treated.

-Her country's authorities have three months to formalise an extradition request which would then be evaluated by a regional court in Frankfurt, a German justice ministry spokeswoman said.
+Her country's authorities have three months to formalize an extradition request which would then be evaluated by a regional court in Frankfurt, a German justice ministry spokeswoman said.

 "If he does have to return to Costa Rica, he will not only have the proper rigorous protection, but he can also count on having a legal process which will strictly follow the law," said Chinchilla, the centrist Costa Rican leader.